sefasenlik/minitranslate/docs/CHATGPT_API_SETUP.md

 1. Set `PreferredTranslator` to `TranslatorType.TranslationServer`
 2. Set `TranslationServerUrl` to your server URL
 3. Set `TranslationServerToken` to your authentication token

+### Context Support in MiniTranslate
+- Context field appears in translation interface
+- Context is automatically passed to server
+- Server processes context for more accurate translations
+- Context is included in translation requests

 ## Troubleshooting